MicrosoftDocs/customer-insights/ci-docs/audience-insights/create-environment.md

 > [!IMPORTANT]
 > 1. Customer Insights and Dataverse have to be in the same region to enable data sharing.
-> 1. You must have global administrator role on the Dataverse environment.
+> 1. You must have a global administrator role in the Dataverse environment.
-> 1. There should not be any previous/existing CI instance associated with that Dataverse environment aleady.
-Refer [here](manage-environments.md#Remove-an-existing/previous-connection-from-a-CI-instance-to-a-Dataverse-environment) on how to remove any existing associations.
+> 1. No existing Customer Insights environment is already associated with that Dataverse environment.
+Learn how to [remove an existing connection to a Dataverse environment](manage-environments.md#remove-an-existing-connection-to-a-dataverse-environment).

 :::image type="content" source="media/dataverse-provisioning.png" alt-text="data sharing with Microsoft Dataverse auto enabled for net new instances.":::

-> [!NOTE]
-> Customer Insights does not support the following data sharing scenarios:
+Customer Insights does not support the following data sharing scenarios:
-> - If you save all data to your own Azure Data Lake Storage, you won't be able to enable data sharing with a Dataverse-managed data lake.
+- If you save all data to your own Azure Data Lake Storage, you won't be able to enable data sharing with a Dataverse-managed data lake.
-> - If you enable data sharing with Dataverse, you won't be able to [create predicted or missing values in an entity](predictions.md).
+- If you enable data sharing with Dataverse, you won't be able to [create predicted or missing values in an entity](predictions.md).

 ### Step 4: Finalize the settings